Danger Level: 5/5

 Rattus rattus

-Roof rats are sleek, agile rodents with tails longer than their body length.
-They have dark brown to black fur, large ears, pointed noses, and large eyes.
-Their droppings are spindle-shaped with point...
+Roof rats are sleek, agile rodents with tails longer than their body.
+They've got dark brown to black fur, large ears, pointed noses, and bulging eyes.
+Their droppings are spindle-shaped with pointed ...

 Quick Facts